Gaddaar (1995 film)

-Gaddaar is a 1995 Indian Hindi-language action drama film directed by Deepak Sareen and produced by Sunanda R. Shetty.
+Gaddaar (Traitor) is a 1995 Indian Hindi-language action drama film directed by Deepak Sareen and produced by Sunanda R. Shetty.
 It stars Sunil Shetty, Sonali Bendre and Harish Kumar in pivotal roles.

 Plot

 The story is about two close friends who have studied together and spent a lot of time with each other.
 The real drama stars when the two fall in love with the same girl.